jgerstmayr/EXUDYN/docs/RST/CCode.rst

 +  Python -- C++: the creation of the module \ ``exudyn``\  is found in:

   \ ``main/src/Pymodules/PybindModule.cpp``\

-  it includes large header files, which are automatically created for binding C++ code with Python.%blank line needed for .rst:
+  it includes large header files, which are automatically created for binding C++ code with Python.

 +  The object factory for creation of items (calling \ ``mbs.AddNode(...)``\  and similar):

     \ ``main/src/Main/MainObjectFactory.h / .cpp``\
 +  Using the VisualStudio \ ``.sln``\  file and using the Debug mode allows you to smoothly walk from Python to C++ code (though that this takes some time to start up and it does not work always; and it does not work for graphics if it runs in a separate thread).